klaushofrichter/gcp-1/README.md

 5. "I have been, and always shall be, your friend." - Spock

 6. "Logic is the beginning of wisdom, not the end." - Spock

+7. "It was … fun." - Captain James T. Kirk

+8. "I don't believe in the no-win scenario." - Captain James T. Kirk
 ```

 ### Tools